-The Chief Auditor provides an annual report to the Joint Committee and an independent opinion on the adequacy and effectiveness of the system of internal control.
-The Chief Auditor's annual assurance statement concluded that a reasonable level of assurance can be placed upon the adequacy and effectiveness of the Joint Committee's internal control systems.
+The Chief Internal Auditor provides an annual report to the Joint Committee and an independent opinion on the adequacy and effectiveness of the system of internal control.
+The Chief Internal Auditor's annual assurance statement concluded that a reasonable level of assurance can be placed upon the adequacy and effectiveness of the Joint Committee's internal control systems.

-The review has not identified any significant governance issues to be reported on for 2019/20 and no actions arising for the 2018/19 governance statement that require to be reported on.
+The review has not identified any significant governance issues to be reported on for 2020/21 and no actions arising for the 2019/20 governance statement that require to be reported on.

 This governance framework has been in place throughout the year.
-The outbreak of coronavirus (COVID-19) did not result in any changes to the governance arrangements for 2019/20.
+The outbreak of Coronavirus (COVID-19) did not result in any changes to the governance arrangements for 2020/21.
+During the year all officers continued to work from home with negligible impact on service delivery.
+Meetings of the Joint Committee were also held virtually.
+The arrangements in place are still considered to be effective.
 The risk of social distancing continuing and its potential impact on the governance arrangements continues to be reviewed and monitored through robust risk management arrangements.